 All species in the Monstera genus benefit from higher humidity levels.
 The best way to increase humidity is to add a humidifier to your room.
 Trays filled with pebbles and water can help increase the humidity immediately around your plants, or try grouping your indoor plants closer together.
-(Learn more about raising humidity levels)

-This houseplant likes to be fertilized during their active growing season, so be sure to use either ¼-diluted fish emulsion with iron or ¼-diluted complete liquid fertilizer twice a month.
+These houseplants love to be fertilized during their active growing season, so be sure to use either ¼-diluted fish emulsion with iron or ¼-diluted complete liquid fertilizer twice a month.
 Another option is to top dress your plants in the spring with a compost (like worm castings).
 This will slowly release nutrients to the roots throughout the growing season.
 (Learn more about fertilizing indoor plants)

-- Rotate your Monstera to promote a full, balanced indoor plant.
+- Rotate your monstera to promote a full, balanced indoor plant.

 - When you are trimming the houseplant, cut under the node (swollen nodule where the leaves and aerial roots form) in order to propagate a new plant!

 - Always check the leaves (top and bottom) during your care sessions.
-Check for unwanted guests (pests and diseases)
+Check for unwanted guests (pests and diseases).